SimulationStudy Class

 )

-# Combine and Initialize Study
+# Combine and Initialise Study

 df_initial = pd.concat([df1, df2], ignore_index=True)